Nikhil-Kumar-Dwivedi/Zimetrics_Assessment-/README.md

 ## 3. The Logic (How I Thought)

 ### Why did I choose this approach?
 I chose a Flask-based approach to keep the solution lightweight, easy to run locally, and user-friendly.
-Instead of writing a standalone script, I added a simple UI that allows users to upload CSV files directly from their system, process them in memory, and download the cleaned JSON output without storing unnecessary files on disk.
+I added a simple UI that allows users to upload CSV files directly from their system, process them in memory, and download the cleaned JSON output without storing unnecessary files on disk.
 This mirrors real-world ETL workflows while staying within the problem constraints.

 ### Core Processing Steps
 - Read uploaded CSV data in memory